Taking a break from the regular Doc Savage series once again —

 In 1973, Philip José Farmer published Doc Savage: His Apocalyptic Life, the biography of the real person Farmer pretended Doc Savage was based on.
 It turns out this was his second try at that concept.
 In 1969, Farmer pitted the “real” Doc Savage and Tarzan — Doc Caliban and Lord Grandrith — against each other in the soft-core erotica A Feast Unknown (given my distaste for Farmer’s erotica, the odds are against me reading it).
 He then followed up with two sequels published in the Ace double-book format (flip book, one novel on either side), LORD OF THE TREES and THE MAD GOBLIN (cover by Gray Morrow, all image rights remain with current holder).

 The premise, introduced in Feast, is that Doc and Grandrith are both agents of the Nine, an immortal conspiracy that has manipulated the world for millennia.
-Both rose high enough in the ranks to taste the Nine’s gift of immortality, but then they turned against them.
+Both rose high enough in the ranks to taste the Nine’s gift of immortality, but then both men turned against the conspiracy.
 Oh, and both of them are related, descended from one of the older immortals on the council.

 THE MAD GOBLIN is definitely the stronger story.
 Doc and the sons of Monk and Ham penetrate the lair of Iwaldi, one of the Nine who’s turned against the others.
 He wants to let humanity wipe itself out with pollution, after which the Earth will regrow — they’re immortal, they can wait — and train the few survivors to accept them as gods, never developing science or democracy or any of those other ideas that crippled the Nine’s powers.
 The other Eight aren’t so sure they’ll survive, so they’re determined to stop him.
 Doc and his team must fight through Iwaldi’s endless deathtraps while ducking the strike force the rest of the council has sent against the shriveled, bearded goblin.